 According to this INC article, 65% of self-made millionaires had three streams of income, 45% had four streams of income, and 29% had five or more streams of income.
 Just like your investments, diversify your income streams.
 A millionaire mindset will allow you to stay committed and focused on your goals.

-Three things to remember about how to build wealth in your 30s
+Leverage these key tips on how to build wealth in your 30s!

 Eliminate the things that you don’t value.
 Building wealth at any age is possible.
 The earlier you start the longer you allow your money to grow through investments.